 The area around the HPP is highly artificial.
 The hydropower station, which also serves as pumping station, is located in a by-pass channel ( 380 x 6 meters) bridging the ship lock complex of Ham.
 This by-pass channel is a concrete channel.
 Fish can freely swim from the Albert canal to the by-pass channel.
 The Albert canal itself is a large concrete shipping canal.
 It is 130 km long and runs nearly straight from the river Meuse in the East of Belgium to the river Scheldt in the West.
 The height difference between the rivers Meuse and Scheldt is bridged by 6 shipping lock complexes.
 Each ship lock complex has two ship locks of 136 by 16 m and one push-convoy lock of 200 by 24 m.
 The banks of the canal over its 130 km length are concrete and straight and thus not even semi-natural.

-Layout of the Ham HPP and ship lock complex
+Layout of the HPP and the shiplock complex

 |Operator||De Vlaamse Waterweg|